Welcome to "Lactase Network"

 Some people with lactose intolerance find that they can eat a small amount of some foods with lactose.
 For instance, they may be able to eat yogurt or aged cheeses, like cheddar or Swiss.
 Others find that they can tolerate milk if they drink it in small amounts or drink it at meals.

-Luckily, many food products have been developed to help people with lactose intolerance enjoy foods they normally couldn't.
+Luckily, many food products have been developed to help people with lactose intolerance issues enjoy food which they normally couldn't eat.
 Some products are lactose-reduced, while others contain added lactase, the enzyme that digests milk sugar and is often deficient in people with lactose intolerance.

 Look for lactose-treated milk and other dairy foods.
 Lactose-reduced milk has 70% less lactose than regular milk and lactose-free milk is virtually free of any lactose.